Hurricane

 NOAA Invest 95L Projected Path

-Invest 95L is a broad area of low pressure associated with a tropical wave that is producing a large area of disorganized showers and thunderstorms.
+Invest 95L is an area of low pressure associated with a low-latitude tropical wave that is gradually becoming better organized, producing a large area of disorganized showers and thunderstorms over the tropical central Atlantic.

-NHC forecasters say that environmental conditions appear conducive for additional development of this system.
+NHC forecasters say that environmental conditions appear generally conducive for slow development of this system.

-Interests in the Leeward Islands should monitor the progress of the Invest 95L.
+Interests there should monitor the progress of this system.

-This system has a 70% chance of tropical cyclone formation within the next 7 days and a 40% chance within the next 48 hours.
+This system has an 80% chance of tropical cyclone formation within the next 7 days and a 70% chance within the next 48 hours.

 Invest 95L 2025 Computer Models